 - Methods used for obtaining consent (e.g. newsletter form, during checkout etc.);

 - Whether they have withdrawn consent or not.

 How iubenda can help

-iubenda can help with this in two ways.
+iubenda can help with this in 2 ways:

 - the legal or privacy notice made available to the user at the time the consent was acquired (including multiple versions of the same document);

 - the consent form (accepts various file formats) that the user was presented with at the time of consent collection;

 - the identification of the specific user (it allows you to do this in multiple ways including an automatically-assigned user id); and